dansand/Python/part2/numpy2.md

 Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of Python's `matplotlib` library here.

-Now we know we know a little about doing maths with arrays,
+Now we know we know a little about doing maths with arrays, we can define a function a to convert a colour (RGB) image to greyscale.

 ```python
 import numpy as np